Sayrahh8/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a shell script that creates a file best school
+script that writes into the file the result